adilsonmenechini/adilsonmenechini/README.md

 ## Hi, My name is Adilson Menechini!

-I'm a Senior Site Reliability Engineer (SRE) with a deep expertise in ensuring the availability, scalability, and performance of complex systems.
-My core focus is on building resilient, automated, and scalable infrastructure using modern DevOps and SRE practices.
+I'm a Senior Site Reliability Engineer (SRE) with extensive experience ensuring the availability, scalability, and performance of complex cloud infrastructures.
+I specialize in building resilient, automated, and scalable systems using modern DevOps and SRE practices.
 Below are the key areas of my technical expertise:

 <div align="center">
   <a href="https://github.com/adilsonmenechini">